 “’Project Access’ is about taking the next step.
-During the course of 2019 we have seen clear advancements taken by some of our Academy graduates and we want to increase these success stories by encouraging wider involvement across the broadcast industry.
+Over the past years, we have seen clear advancements taken by some of our Academy graduates and we want to increase these success stories by encouraging wider involvement across the broadcast industry.
 It is great to have the support of the industry, and partners like FFT, IMG and EFL, from the start.
 The more organisations who are on board with this initiative, and helping us to create a platform for talented women in the industry, the faster we will reach the goal of a more equal workforce.”

 Dan Miodownik, CEO of HBS

 ‘Project Access’ is a cross-industry initiative to improve opportunities for women professionals to enter and progress in sports broadcast, supported by numerous leading international organisations.

 The project will deliver three levels of engagement, focussing on the provision of practical solutions to the long-term problems of gender inequality, both in terms of the number of skilled women in the industry and a lack of opportunities for women to show their skills.

 The three levels will deliver training to established professionals, to provide hands-on experience for these role models and to bring in new female talent to the industry.

 The Broadcast Academy session on Live Sports Direction is one of the most successful training programmes in the industry.
 It has already improved the careers of many talented women in our industry.

 Scholarships and bursaries will allow for selected women participants – either from the industry partners’ personnel or independent applicants – to attend industry-led training sessions.

 Exceptional candidates identified will be given access to opportunities to work on, or shadow at, major sports events with participating partners, and will be offered longer-term mentorship from experts.

 The ‘Real-World Experience’ and opportunities are key to paving the way for women to lead production teams.
 The Academy and its partners will ensure that the selected women professionals will have the right support and confidence to take on these roles.